-Millions of acres are set to expire from the Conservation Reserve Program (CRP) in the coming years, creating a unique opportunity for new farmers to access valuable farm and ranchland while conserving critical natural resources.
-The CRP Transition Incentives Program (CRP-TIP) offers a special incentive of two years of extra CRP rental payments to owners of land that is currently enrolled in CRP but returning to production, who rent or sell their land to beginning, socially disadvantaged or veteran farmers or ranchers who will use sustainable grazing practices, resource-conserving cropping systems, or transition to organic production.
+Millions of acres are set to expire from the Conservation Reserve Program (CRP) in the coming years, creating a unique opportunity to access valuable land for historically underserved[i] (beginning, minority, and veteran) farmers and ranchers.
+The CRP Transition Incentives Program (CRP-TIP) offers a special incentive of two years of extra CRP rental payments to owners of land that is returning from CRP back into production who rent or sell their land to underserved producers who commit to using sustainable grazing practices, resource-conserving cropping systems, or transitioning to organic production.

 CRP-TIP is administered through USDA’s Farm Service Agency (FSA).
 The Natural Resources Conservation Service (NRCS) is responsible for approving TIP conservation plans and for offering the new farmers and ranchers enrollment opportunities in CSP or EQIP.

 The 2018 Farm Bill expands eligibility to all CRP landowners with expiring contracts.
 Additionally, underserved producers are eligible to participate in CRP-TIP as the recipient to the farm or ranchland transitioning out of CRP, so long as they are not a family member of the CRP contract holder.